 Organizations should empower analysts and enable them to take responsibility for security incidents, oversee communication, and guide interactions with individuals from IT, IR, HR, legal, compliance and other groups.
 A clear line of authority can limit confusion during critical emergency actions, such as connectivity termination or complete system shutdown.

 5. Audit and compliance support

-SOC analysts are often responsible for auditing systems to meet compliance requirements for government, corporate and industry regulations such as SB 1386, HIPAA, and Sarbanes-Oxley.
+SOC analysts are often responsible for monitoring the auditing systems in place to meet compliance requirements for government, corporate and industry regulations such as SB 1386, HIPAA, and Sarbanes-Oxley.
 Efficient access to threat information, patch levels, identity and access control data is essential for compliance.

 For example, here’s how Exabeam’s next-generation SIEM solution provides support for compliance with GDPR, PCI DSS, SOX, and more.

 Tier 1 SOC analysts serve as the first responders during security events and when analysis of cyberattacks is required.
 They review incident alerts, run vulnerability tests, and escalate severe incidents to senior analysts in Tier 2.